irad100/Gannenet/README.md

 # Get Back To Work!
-Face Recognition software to keep you focused on work
+Face Recognition software to keep you focused on work- Playing an audio file if you don't look at your computer for x number of frames.
 # Dependencies
 ## Install face_recognition:
 Instruction found here- https://github.com/ageitgey/face_recognition#installation